These are the most frequently asked questions:

 QUESTION: I have double nationality (programme as well as partner country): for which scholarship should I apply?

-ANSWER: You have to choose yourself for which scholarship you wish to apply.
+ANSWER: You have to indicate the nationality for which you wish to be considered in your application form.
 For the one that you indicate in your application form you will be considered for scholarship.

 QUESTION: Is it necessary to have English tests done at the moment of applying?
 Or can I take the test after review of my application or being admitted to the program?